-Over the years, we’ve heard about many scams in real estate around Athens.
+Over the years, we’ve heard about several scams in real estate around Athens.
 The first one I remember involved a new subdivision that didn’t sell as well as expected.
 We noticed that a lot of homes were empty but new ones continued to be built.
-Because the subdivision didn’t appeal to me and I didn’t get requests to see the homes, I didn’t go there for a couple of years.
+Because the subdivision didn’t appeal to me and I didn’t get requests to see the homes, I hadn’t been there for a couple of years.

 Around this time, I was preparing Broker Price Opinions reports for various asset management companies.
 I remember getting a request for a house in the subdivision with all the vacant homes.
-That wasn’t a surprise since it seemed likely that most of the homes would be foreclosed.
+That wasn’t a surprise since it seemed to be a likely subdivision for foreclosures.

 I went to the house and saw that it had been lived in, but was currently vacant.
 After looking around and taking photos, I headed back to the office to get my report ready.
-The report is much like an appraisal, but with fewer requirements.
+The report is similar to an appraisal, but with fewer requirements.
 As a real estate agent, there are not as many restrictions on determining the value.